 There is more discussion of ciliary zonules or zonnular fibers on Moran Core.
 Be sure to check out some of the pathology images from damaged zonules here.

 These images were found in an image storage archive here at the Moran Eye Center, and we do not have any information about their origin, or details of their capture.
 They are however, excellent images and worthy of sharing.
 My thanks to James Gilman for finding them.

-We have a new chapter in Webvision on Myriad Roles for Gap Junctions in Retinal Circuits by Stuart Trenholm and Gautam B. Awatramani.
+We have a new chapter in Webvision on The Role of Dopamine in Retinal Function by Elka Popova.

 Webvision is off to ARVO 2019!
 We look forward to seeing the latest in retinal and vision research, talking with colleagues, and entertaining ideas for new chapters in Webvision from the community.
 Find us at the meeting via Twitter (@Webvision1) and propose an idea!

 There are two postdoctoral opportunities in the laboratory of Maureen McCall at the University of Louisville.

 - Post Doctoral fellowships to work on animal-based research into inhibitory subunit receptor specific inhibition in the visual responses of retinal ganglion cells.
 We plan to use optical, molecular (including AAV manipulation of protein expression), and electrophysiological tools to understand the roles of different glycine receptor subunits in the visually evoked responses of retinal ganglion cells.

 - The McCall Laboratory is part of the University of Louisville Vision Science Center, which is a research group of 7 individuals who study visual function throughout the CNS.
 We are a multidisciplinary group whose research includes both basic and applied topics, involving visual processing in normal and diseased retina as well as other central visual targets.
 The VSC members have ongoing collaborations across labs.